-I was, in the midst of my search, struck by this startling realization; that my steps were dogged constantly by a God who, while I vainly pursued Him, was pursuing me.
+I was, in the midst of my search, struck by this startling realization; that my steps were dogged constantly by a God who was pursuing me.
 Indeed it was his chase all the time.
 He the suitor and I the foolishly reluctant object of His affection.
-I now live desperately to consume Him.
+I now live desperately to adore Him.
 I dare say I have bitten off more than I can chew, but chew I must and will.

 Playing Guitar, Tennis and more tennis

 Folk Acoustic (David Wilcox, Michael Hedges, Pierce Pettis, Phil Keagy)

 The Bible and Les Miserables.
 With these two life makes sense.